Search This Blog

 As far as this movie goes, I really don't remember much about it.
 It was about 2 hours of people screaming in the darkness while floating around in the water.
 Like JAWS did to the American public back in the 70s, it made me not want to go swimming for quite some time.

 I do remember, however, that my friend invited a girl we both knew from high school.
 It wasn't really a date; she just went to see a movie on a day she had nothing going on.
-He was trying to impress her, and I basically played the chauffer, chaperone, and 3rd wheel for his non-date.
+He was trying to impress her, and I basically played the chauffeur, chaperone, and 3rd wheel for his non-date.
 I privately offered to sit away from them or find an excuse to leave, but he said no, that it would make things awkward.
 What was awkward was watching him try to flirt all night.

-Speaking of awkward, before we even got to the theater, I was the one driving, and when we got off the New York State Thruway into the mall parking lot, we were cut off by another car.
+Speaking of awkwardness, before we even got to the theater, I was the one driving, and when we got off the New York State Thruway into the mall parking lot, we were cut off by another car.
 I gave the one-fingered salute and went on with my life, but moments later, we pulled alongside them at a red light.
 She rolled the window down and proceeded to scream out the window at the other driver like a lunatic for a minute or two for driving while on the phone.
 This was, of course, before the days of in-stereo Bluetooth.

 I was mortified and quickly sped off when the light turned green.